MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models

 \subsection{Image Generation Prompts}

-In image generation process, we utilize GPT-4o~\cite{openai2024gpt4o} to expand the dataset by imitating similar scenarios from MFVs and converting these brief descriptions into detailed image prompts and main character dialogues.
-Additionally, to generate two contrasting versions of the scenarios, a morally wrong line and a morally neutral line of dialogue is created for each main character in the scenarios.
-The specific prompts used for these processes are shown in Figure \ref{fig:imgprompt1} and Figure \ref{fig:imgprompt2}.
+In image generation process, we utilize GPT-4o~\cite{gpt4o} to expand the dataset by imitating similar scenarios from MFVs and converting these brief scenario descriptions into detailed visual contextual image prompts and main character dialogues.
+Additionally, to generate two contrasting versions of the scenarios, a morally wrong line and a morally acceptable line of dialogue are created for each main character in the scenarios.
+The specific prompts used for these processes are shown in Fig. \ref{fig:imgprompt1} and Fig. \ref{fig:imgprompt2}.